DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### Introduction of ISpan and IScope

-In version 2.0 the public `Tracer` API has been updated to expose `IScope` and `ISpan` instead of `Scope` and `Span`.
+In version 2.0 the public `Scope` and `Span` classes have been made internal.
+We now expose `IScope` and `ISpan` instead.
+The `Tracer` API has been updated accordingly.
 In most cases, this should not require any changes to your code, but if you are currently using explicit types (instead of inferred types), then you will need to replace usages of `Scope` with `IScope` and `Span` with `ISpan`:

 ```csharp
 using Datadog.Trace;